 As Memorial Day marks the unofficial start to summer, we gladly welcome in warmer temperatures and sunnier skies!
 Summer is typically filled with vacations and fun, free time and celebrations.
 Kids love the break from school and the freedom that summer brings; however, sometimes it can be difficult for parents, as they find themselves asking: How do I keep my kids on a routine and out of trouble?
 What can I do to minimize the “summer slide?”
 Here are some tips to make the most of summer vacation!

 Keep a routine

 Many kids and adults do better when there is structure to the day.
-The thought of sleeping in fills the minds of many kids when summer arrives, but without routine of key activities each day, many kids struggle and can act out in frustration.
+The thought of sleeping in fills the minds of many kids when summer arrives, but without the routine of key activities each day, many kids struggle and can act out in frustration.
 Maintain a morning and bedtime schedule and routine as often as possible.